Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 Picture courtesy of Amazon

-There are also souvenirs inspired by okonomiyaki, ranging from sweet to salty.
-The popular product is Okonomiyaki Senbei.
+Osaka also offers a fantastic range of souvenirs inspired by okonomiyaki, with flavors ranging from sweet to savory.
+The most popular among them is the Okonomiyaki Senbei (rice cracker).

 Special Items Adored by the Locals